Bleskocvok/wintea/README.md

 Originally intended to be used inside WSL.
 In that case the `install.sh` script should be followed as it places files in the appropriate places.
-The script compiles the source code, so it expects that you have setup development environment (either for MinGW or MSVC).
+The script compiles the source code, so it expects that you have setup development environment (either MinGW or MSVC and Python3 and ImageMagick).

 In WSL (using MinGW):
 ```sh